 “At American National University, we know the value of your service to our country”, says Frank Longaker, President of American National University and a Vietnam veteran,’68–70′.
 “With our help, you can turn your military educational benefits into a promising and exciting new career and fully enjoy the freedom and prosperity your service has helped to guarantee for all Americans.
 Come join the thousands of your fellow members of the military and their families, from the Spanish-American War through the War on Terror, who have chosen American National University for their education.”

-If you participated in the Montgomery GI Bill® program, you can take advantage of these monthly benefit rates for full-time students:
+If you participated in the Montgomery GI Bill® program, you can take advantage of these benefits:

 Military spouses may receive education benefits through the MyCAA program when pursuing approved degree programs, licenses or credentials.